asmodeus812/elearning/misc-tech-topic/spring/spring-framework.md

 `@DataJpaTest` - Loads the JPA persistence slice (entities, repositories, JPA infra).
 Great for repository queries/mappings, typically with a test database unless you opt out.

-`@JsonTest, @RestClientTest` - plus other data slices like @DataJdbcTest, @DataMongoTest, @DataRedisTest,
+`@JsonTest, @RestClientTest` - plus other data slices like `@DataJdbcTest`, `@DataMongoTest`, `@DataRedisTest`,
 @DataR2dbcTest, etc. (depending on your stack).
 The Boot testing chapter calls out these slice patterns explicitly.

-`@SpringBootTest` - Bootstraps (almost) your whole application using Spring Boot’s SpringApplication, so you get auto-configuration, component scanning, @ConfigurationProperties, etc. This is the “integration test” hammer; you use it when you truly want the assembled app.
-It can also start a server depending on webEnvironment.
+`@SpringBootTest` - Bootstraps (almost) your whole application using Spring Boot’s SpringApplication, so you get auto-configuration, component scanning, `@ConfigurationProperties`, etc. This is the “integration test” hammer; you use it when you truly want the assembled app.
+It can also start a server depending on `webEnvironment`.

 Some third-party starters often ship their own `@XXXTest` annotations that behave like slices, they’re usually meta-annotations combining Boot test auto-config and exclusions.
 The concept is the same: “load only the tech under